Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 Use High-Quality Images

-Showcase your brand through photos of joyful couples and the wedding types you specialise in.
-Choose images that align with your style.
+Showcase your brand through photos of joyful couples and the types of weddings you specialise in.
+Select images that complement your style.

 Telling Stories and Testimonials

 Share real wedding stories and client testimonials.
-Making emotional connections helps couples relate to you.
+Making emotional connections helps couples connect with you on a deeper level.

 Ensure Relevance in the UK Market